 - Elk of either sex, antlered or antlerless, may be taken during any open deer season using weapons legal for deer during that season, except that elk season is closed in the counties of Buchanan, Dickenson, and Wise.

 - The taking of an elk counts toward the hunter's daily and license year bag limit for deer.

 - Licenses, tag validation, and checking requirements for elk are the same as for deer.

 - It is unlawful to destroy the identity (sex) of any harvested elk until checked.
 Elk may be dismembered to pack it out from the place of kill.
 The identity of the sex and all parts of the carcass must be present when the elk is checked.

 The Department has released a small number of elk in Buchanan County, part of a three-county elk restoration area comprised of Buchanan, Dickenson, and Wise counties.
-Elk hunting is not permitted in the elk restoration area.
-The Department will release up to 75 elk in Buchanan County with the goal of growing the herd to 400.
-Elk hunting within the restoration area will be permitted upon sufficient herd growth.
+Elk hunting is not permitted within the three county elk restoration area.